 It states that the model attribute is named as username, and the input field type is text whose maxlength attribute is 32.

-We can specify other options in the above array as long as they are writable properties of CFormInputElement.
+Any writable property of CFormInputElement can be configured like above.
 For example, we may specify the hint option in order to display a hint text, or we may specify the items option if the input field is a list box, a drop-down list, a check-box list or a radio-button list.
+If an option name is not a property of CFormInputElement, it will be treated the attribute of the corresponding HTML input element.
+For example, because maxlength in the above is not a property of CFormInputElement, it will be rendered as the maxlength attribute of the HTML text input field.

 The type option deserves additional attention.
 It specifies the type of the input field to be rendered.
-For example, the text type means a normal text input field should be rendered; the password type means a password input field should be rendered.
+For example, the text type means a normal text input field should be rendered;

+the password type means a password input field should be rendered.
 CFormInputElement recognizes the following built-in types: